forumone/whiplash/README.md

 ],
 ```

 If you are using drupal project as a starting point make sure to remove any duplicated dependencies in the composer.json.
-The require section in your composer.json should look like:
+The require section in your composer.json should look similar to:

 ```
     "require": {